zephyrproject-rtos/zephyr/samples/microkernel/apps/synchronization/README.txt

-Title: Hello World
+Title: Synchronisation

 Description:

-A simple application that demonstrates basic sanity of the nanokernel.
+A simple application that demonstates basic sanity of the microkernel.
-The background task and a fiber take turns printing a greeting message to the console, and use timers and semaphores to control the rate at which messages are generated.
-This demonstrates that nanokernel scheduling, communication, and timing are operating correctly.
+Two tasks (A and B) take turns printing a greeting message to the console, and use sleep requests and semaphores to control the rate at which messages are generated.
+This demonstrates that microkernel scheduling, communication, and timing are operating correctly.

 --------------------------------------------------------------------------------

 Building and Running Project:

-This nanokernel project outputs to the console.
+This microkernel project outputs to the console.
 It can be built and executed on QEMU as follows:

     make qemu